-Medicare Supplement premiums are the same across all ages (no age inflation) and need to be projected only with health care price inflation.
+Medicare Supplement premiums are the same across all ages (no age inflation) and need to be projected only with the above health care price inflation.

 (per person, per year)

-This means that the average 80-year-old spends only $110 a month on out-of-pocket expenses, or less than half what the same person would spend on health premiums.
-Again, people purchase insurance precisely to avoid large and volatile out-of-pocket expenses, and that seems to be working.
+This means that the average 80-year-old spends only $129 a month on out-of-pocket expenses, or less than half what the same person would spend on health premiums.
+Of course, we purchase health insurance precisely to avoid large and volatile out-of-pocket expenses, and that seems to be working.

 Your out-of-pocket expenses will grow with both health care price inflation and health care age inflation.
 While the health care price inflation is the same across all medical expenses, MoneyBee uses a separate assumption for the age inflation in your out-of-pocket expenses.
 Using the same BLS data, we derived the following age inflation rates for out-of-pocket expenses: